 Day Hike Packing List: Must-Have Hiking Gear

 I’ve been hiking alone for a long time, and I had my share of one-day walks, some quite long.
-I learned a few valuable lessons, like never underestimate how quickly the weather can change, and being prepared (as much as possible) for the unexpected.
-That’s how I found out that there’s must-have hiking gear I always have with me, no matter where I go and for how long.
-And I created a day hike check list which helps me not to forget important items.
+I learned a few valuable lessons, like never underestimating how quickly the weather can change and being prepared (as much as possible) for the unexpected.
+That’s how I found out that there’s must-have hiking gear that I should always have with me, no matter where I go and for how long.
+I also created a day hike checklist, which helps me not to forget essential items.

 Day hike packing list and must-have hiking gear